SciML/JumpProcesses.jl/docs/src/jump_solve.md

 ## Recommended Methods

+Because `JumpProblem`s can be solved with two classes of methods, exact and inexact, they come in two forms.
+Exact algorithms tend to describe the realization of each jump chronologically.
+Alternatively, inexact methods tend to take small leaps through time so they are guaranteed to terminate in finite time.
+These methods can be much faster as they only simulate the total number of points in each leap interval and thus do not need to simulate the realization of every single jump.
+Jumps for exact methods can be defined with `ConstantRateJump`, `VariableRateJump` and/or `MassActionJump`  On the other hand, jumps for inexact methods are defined with `RegularJump`.

-A `JumpProblem(prob,aggregator,jumps...)` comes in two forms.
-The first major form is if it does not have a `RegularJump`.
-In this case, it can be solved with any integrator on  `prob`.
-However, in the case of a pure `JumpProblem` (a `JumpProblem` over a  `DiscreteProblem`), there are special algorithms available.
-The `SSAStepper()` is an efficient streamlined algorithm for running the  `aggregator` version of the SSA for pure `ConstantRateJump` and/or `MassActionJump` problems.
-However, it is not compatible with event handling.
+There are special algorithms available for a pure exact `JumpProblem` (a `JumpProblem` over a  `DiscreteProblem`).
+The `SSAStepper()` is an efficient streamlined integrator for running simulation algorithms of such problems.
+This integrator is named after the term Stochastic Simulation Algorithm (SSA) which is a catch-all term in biochemistry to denote algorithms for simulating jump processes.
+In turn, we denote aggregators algorithms for simulating jump processes that can use the `SSAStepper()` integrator.
+These algorithms can solve problems initialized with `ConstantRateJump`, `VariableRateJump` and/or `MassActionJump`.
+Although `SSAStepper()` is usually faster, it is not compatible with event handling.
 If events are necessary, then `FunctionMap` does well.

-If there is a `RegularJump`, then specific methods must be used.
+If there is a `RegularJump`, then inexact methods must be used.
 The current recommended method is `TauLeaping` if you need adaptivity, events, etc. If you just need the most barebones fixed time step leaping method, then `SimpleTauLeaping` can have performance benefits.

 ## Special Methods for Pure Jump Problems